 An example of yarn-bombing par excellence: A Volkswagen Beetle and a bicycle completely wrapped in bright-colored knitted yarn on Elizabeth Street, south of Broome Street, in the Chinatown-Nolita hinterland of the Lower East Side, in downtown New York City.
-Abso-f*cking-lutely brilliant.
+This is the work of Brooklyn-based Polish artist Agata Olek.
+Abso-f*cking-lutely

 “Follow the Crowd” painting at Down Beat , a cafe in Echo Park, in Los Angeles.